tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/操作指南/网络与安全/带宽调整_intl_en.md

 <td>Select the additional bandwidth on the slider bar.</td></tr>
 <tr>
 <td><strong>Total Instance Bandwidth</strong></td>
-<td>Total instance bandwidth = additional bandwidth x shard quantity + standard bandwidth x shard quantity x replica quantity.
+<td>Total instance bandwidth = additional bandwidth x shard quantity + standard bandwidth x shard quantity x （master node quantity + read-only replica node quantity）.
 The shard quantity under the standard architecture is one, and the replica quantity is the sum of the number of master nodes and the number of replica nodes.</td></tr>
 <tr>
 <td><strong>Total Fees</strong></td>
 <td>Free of charge currently.</td></tr>